 A recent phenomenon that I have noticed is that women are choosing larger and larger breast implants when having breast augmentation.
-The average implant size has gradually increased over the years that I have been performing breast augmentation here in Knoxville, TN.
+The average implant size has gradually increased over the years that I have been performing breast augmentation for Knoxville and Cookeville, TN, women.
 I am left with two questions: is there an upper limit in sight?
 And how big is too big?

 About 20 years ago, the typical implant volume was less than 300 cc.
 It was quite rare to go far above that, or even into the 400s.
 Today, I rarely use an implant smaller than 300 ccs, and I commonly use implants in the 400s.
-Additionally, I am not infrequently using implants, which are 500 ccs or even slightly more.
+Additionally, I am not infrequently using implants that are 500 ccs or even slightly more.
 So what is driving the escalation in breast implant size, and how much is too much?

 Why Women Are Choosing Larger Breast Implants

 I do not think there is one single thing that is causing women to want larger breast implants.
 Several factors are contributing to the trend.

 Advice From Friends

 Women frequently tell me that they have been advised by their friends who have had breast enlargement to go a little bigger so that they will not be disappointed.
 Many women tell me that they feel after having had the surgery that they would go bigger if they were to do it over – even though some of these women are now wearing a D cup after surgery.

 Changes in Fashion

 Fashion is influencing the change.
 It is more common to find models who are larger in the chest— particularly swimsuit models.
 It just seems that bigger breasts are “in.”
 Therefore, women want larger implants.

 Probably the most important factor is that women have much more say in the size of breast implants chosen than they did previously.
 Going back to 20 years ago, I would talk with a woman about her desires and then select the implant size for her.